Sustainable Procurement Program

 Products

-In accordance with DoDI 4105.72, DoD will implement a DoD SPP that addresses the following goals and preferences for:
+In accordance with DoD Instruction (DoDI) 4105.72, Procurement of Sustainable Goods and Services, DoD’s SPP implements a program that addresses the following goals and preferences for:

-• Energy-efficient products and services, such as ENERGY STAR® qualified and FEMP-designated products, identified by the EPA and Department of Energy
+• Energy-efficient products and services, such as ENERGY STAR® qualified and Federal Energy Management Program (FEMP)-designated products, as identified by the EPA and the Department of Energy (DOE)

-• Significant New Alternatives Policy (SNAP) program chemicals or other alternatives to ozone-depleting substances and high global warming potential hydrofluorocarbons
+• The Significant New Alternatives Policy Program (SNAP) identifies acceptable alternatives to ozone-depleting substances

 • WaterSense certified products and services (water-efficient products)